How to Start a Shopify Store: Step-by-Step Guide

 Step 4.
 Create Product Collections

-Create a collection as soon as you’ve added your products to the website.
-Any types of products that you can categorize into one group, you can create a collection for that.
+Create a collection once you’ve added your products to the website.
+You can create a collection for any type of product that you can categorize into one group.
 This is a part of your strategy for opening a Shopify store.
 For example, if you sell kitchen supplies, you can form collections of knives, plates, cups, pans, etc. It is the best practice if you want to display a certain selection of products on your home page, create a link to invite people for a specific category, discount a specific collection, etc.

 Create a collection by clicking the Products > Collections on the dashboard.